PoCInnovation/Pool2023/Software/day03/Golang/README.md

 Create an endpoint `/repeat-all-my-queries` with a handler on the `GET` method.

-This handler must retrieve all the [query parameters](https://en.wikipedia.org/wiki/Query_string) znd return an array of objects containing the `key` and the `value` of each query parameter.
+This handler must retrieve all the [query parameters](https://en.wikipedia.org/wiki/Query_string) and return an array of objects containing the `key` and the `value` of each query parameter.

-Here's the shape of the data to return:
+Here's the shape of the data to return an `OK` status:
 ```json
 [
     {